 Apply Early for Scholarships and Grants

-If your ability to study abroad is contingent upon getting financial aid to cover or offset the tuition, room-and-board, and travel costs, then you should apply early in the process for scholarships and grants.
+If your ability to study abroad is contingent upon getting financial aid to cover or offset the tuition fees, room and board, and travel costs, then you should apply early in the process for scholarships and grants.

 Decide Where You’ll Live

-There are varying housing options for students studying abroad, but they differ by program.
+There are various housing options for students studying abroad, but they differ depending on the program.

 Some study-abroad programs include an immersive homestay, where you’ll live with a local family.
-This is a wonderful way to practice your language skills, experience cultural customs firsthand, and eat home-cooked meals in the local cuisine.
+This is an excellent way to practice your language skills, experience cultural customs firsthand, and eat home-cooked meals in the local cuisine.

 Other programs may offer dormitories or apartments for international students, offering opportunities to live with other students from different cultures around the world.